Originally published February 3, 2021

 - Nursing homes

-- Entities with whom nursing homes contract to administer treatment
+- Entities with which nursing homes contract to administer treatment

-Providers should not use the following HCPCS code when billing for REGEN-COVTM, as they are currently not reimbursed by DHCS:
+Providers should not use the following HCPCS codes when billing for REGEN-COV or bamlanivimab and etesevimab, as they are not reimbursed by Med-Cal at this time:

 - Q0244 (injection, casirivimab and imdevimab, 1200 mg)